Media Ownership Diversity Symposium

-Symposium participants will include:
+Symposium participants included:

 - Experts from both large and small media companies who have grown and thrived in the media and tech industries, as well as some entrepreneurs who did not sustain operations, despite their best efforts, and exited their businesses;

 - Research entities and thought leaders;

 - Advertising and marketing experts, as well as representatives from successful media/tech training programs.

 Panel presentations on research and trends in ownership and employment diversity included: